Robert Goff, Baron Goff of Chieveley: Leading cases of national significance

 In 1985, former spy Peter Wright attempted to publish Spycatcher, a memoir detailing his work in British intelligence, in violation of the Official Secrets Act 1911.
-Following the British government's attempts to ban it, it saw a dramatic increase in popularity, selling nearly two million copies worldwide by October 1988.
+Following the Government of the United Kingdom's attempts to ban it, it saw a dramatic increase in popularity, selling nearly two million copies worldwide by October 1988.
 The case in the House of Lords raised important questions relating to the law on breach of confidence, public policy and freedom of expression.